ThomasKoppensteiner/bdv-d3-project/README.md

 The "Total emissions per pollutant" chart shows the composition of the pollutants (greenhouse gases) for all countries in the dataset (global) and the selected year in percent.
 By clicking either the bar or the pollutantname (label) the selected pollutant changes and the other charts get updated.
 The selected pollutant is highlighted in red.

 ### Total greenhouse gas emissions per country chart
-The "Total greenhouse gas emissions per country" chart shows the portion of the countrys total greenhouse gas emission in percent of the total emission for the selected year.
+The "Total greenhouse gas emissions per country" chart shows the portion of the countrys total greenhouse gas (selected pollutant) emission in percent of the total emission for the selected year.
 By clicking either the bar or the country (label) the selected country changes and the other charts get updated.
 The selected country is highlighted in red.

 ## Findings
 In the year 2005, for example, Austria had a 0.4% share on the emitted greenhouse gases from all countries in the dataset.